isomerpages/mlaw-corp/_realign/6-assessor-determination.md

 To submit and serve the Application to Set Aside Decision/Determination using the electronic system, you must have an email address as well as the email address(es) of the Recipient(s):

-* If you are acting on behalf of an entity, please use this link (CorpPass).
+* If you are acting on behalf of an entity, please use this link.
-* If you are an individual, please use this link* (SingPass).
+* If you are an individual, please use this link*.

 ***IMPORTANT NOTE: These links will only be available in due course**